swkWien/sessions/2022/gdcr/sessions_draft.md

 - Facilitator

-## 4. Session: Introducing Dependency Injection & Dependency Inversion
+## n.
+Session: Decoupling with Dependency Injection and Inversion

+Requirement change: "New Discount catalog" (mMn zu klein)

 Now that we have clarified which component is responsible for what, we are ready to decouple.

-We have the following strategies that we can apply:
-- Inject dependencies
-- (and/or go a step further) invert dependencies

-Claus
-Zu den DIs gibt es Erklärung.
-Die wichtige Frage ist mMn auf welchen fachlichen Teil wir uns fokussieren wollen.
-Vor oder nach dem Teller?
-Das hat evtl auch Auswirkungen auf die nächste Session.
+Claus:
+Auf welchen fachlichen Part wollen wir die Aufmerksamkeit lenken?
+Anleitung mit Erklärungen zu DIs.

 TODO
 - Description